rns/kollos-luif-doc/manual.md

 ## Overview

-This document desribes the LUIF (LUa InterFace), the interface language of the [Kollos project](https://github.com/jeffreykegler/kollos/).
+This document describes the LUIF (LUa InterFace), the interface language of the [Kollos project](https://github.com/jeffreykegler/kollos/).